markburgess/Trustability/README.md

 The code presented here is mainly for research purposes.
 It is free to use, but it is to be thought of as a proof of concept, since much of it is tailored to the specific use cases for which data could be obtained.
 Although the code has been made to be general and reusable, it isn't at the level where is can simply be plugged into any software with a beneficial result.
 Much of what has been learned from developing the code indicates a simple approach that agrees quite well with the state classification model used in the CFEngine configuration management software (an early AI/ML based system assessment engine), yet even after 25 years of experience we don't know how to use it yet.
 So, I reckon we're still at the learning stage.

+## Documentation of the detailed experimental process

 The goal here is to investigate how we might use trust as a guiding potential in human-information systems.
 For the semantic elaboration, the specific example of users interacting with Wikipedia to read and to write contributions is used for concreteness.
 They should be viewed in parallel with the papers and documents available at http://markburgess.org/trustproject.html

+This can be found on the summary page http://markburgess.org/trustproject.html, which refers to methodology and data sets.
+All data sets can be generated at any time, though of course the data changes gradually over weeks and months.

+## Code and data

 The code consists of a directory of stubs and analysis tools, that make of the Go package library called TT, which is built from the earlier Semantic Spacetime library code and new methods developed in the test cases here.